shlomif/how-to-share-code-online/README.md

 <p>

-If you are coding a web page, you can try sharing your code using [jsfiddle](http://jsfiddle.net/) .
+If you are coding a web page, you can try sharing your code using <a href="http://jsfiddle.net/">jsfiddle</a> .

 </p>